ActiveMaintenance/MOFH-R/README.md

 - [SendGrid](https://sendgrid.com/free/).

 ### Help
-If you require assistance, please proceed to [our forum](https://nxvim.freeflarum.com/), where you can find the answers to many questions and also ask your own.
+If you require assistance, please use different software.
+MOFH-R is considered abandoned; this project exists only to provide a functional PHP 8.2 version.
-You can also [open an issue here](https://github.com/mahtab2003/MOFH-R/issues/new) if you have discovered a bug or have an issue, although the forum is still the preferred way, especially for feature requests.
-In any way, please ensure your topic has not been previously discussed, and if it has contribute to that discussion instead of making a new one when you can.
+You can still [open an issue](https://github.com/ActiveMaintenance/MOFH-R/issues/new) or a [Pull Request](https://github.com/ActiveMaintenance/MOFH-R/pulls) if you have discovered a bug that should be easy to fix (such as a deprecation warning).
+If you want to continue development of this project, feel free to fork it.

-### Like MOFH-R?
+### Liked MOFH-R?
-If you like project MOFH-R please donate [here](https://xera.eu.org/DONATE.md).
+If you liked project MOFH-R and want to support its original author and his continued works (at the moment, Xera) you can donate [here](https://xera.eu.org/DONATE.md).

 ### Copyright
-This build is created and maintained by [Mehtab Hassan](https://github.com/mahtab2003).
+This build is created by [Mehtab Hassan](https://github.com/mahtab2003) and maintained by [ActiveMaintenance](https://github.com/ActiveMaintenance).
 Code released under [the GPL-2.0 license](LICENSE).